 A woman cannot understand the male satisfaction in displaying the erect penis.
 Neither can a woman understand the pleasure to be obtained from ejaculating into another person’s body.
 Women have no comparable experience.
 Male territorial instincts mean that spraying semen and urine can be satisfying or just fun.
 Women are not aroused by physical phenomena such as body fluids.
 They are usually revolted by such things.

 If a man loses his erection, a woman can ask him to lie on top.
 She can feel around his penis and testicles.
 Once his penis hardens slightly, she can hold it firmly in her hand and use a gentle pumping action to increase his erection.
 When a man masturbates, he uses a firm stimulation technique.
 When a woman first masturbates a man, she may be surprised by just how vigorously she can stimulate his penis by hand compared with her own masturbation technique, which is firm but much more gentle.

-They cannot understand what it means to a man because they don’t obtain the same satisfaction from such activity.
+Many women refuse to offer fellatio.
+They cannot understand what it means to a man because they don’t obtain the same pleasure from oral activity.
 A woman may be more amenable to fellatio if a man agrees to stop before he ejaculates.
 Some men are very reluctant to do this.
-Men particularly like the idea that they can ejaculate into a lover’s mouth.
+Men particularly want to ejaculate into a body orifice.
 If they cannot ejaculate into a woman’s mouth, then they may not see the point of fellatio.